-- 24. Prior to the filing of the within lawsuit on May 7, 2019, the Defendants determined that nonfiction books are not "works" pursuant to R.I.G.L. § 44-18-30B and, therefore, Rhode Island authors of original works of nonfiction cannot obtain the Author Exemption for nonfiction works. - 25.
-Upon information and belief, sometime after the Rhode Island General Assembly's enactment of R.I.G.L. § 44-18-30B, the RISCA Executive Director informed ARIA and its members at ARIA meetings and/or ARIA workshops that nonfiction books would not receive the Author Exemption under R.I.G.L. § 44-18-30B, but that fiction books would receive the Author Exemption under R.I.G.L. § 44-18-30B. - 26.
-Upon information and belief, sometime after the Rhode Island General Assembly's enactment of R.I.G.L. § 44-18-30B, the RISCA Executive Director informed Steven Porter, President of ARIA, that nonfiction books would not receive the Author Exemption under R.I.G.L. § 44-18-30B, but that fiction books would receive the Author Exemption under R.I.G.L. § 44-18-30B.
+- 22. The Defendants have determined that nonfiction books are not "works" pursuant to R.I.G.L. § 44-18-30B and, therefore, Rhode Island authors of original works of nonfiction cannot obtain the Author Exemption for nonfiction works. - 23.
+Upon information and belief, sometime after the Rhode Island General Assembly's enactment of R.I.G.L. § 44-18-30B, the RISCA Executive Director informed ARIA and its members at ARIA meetings and/or ARIA workshops that nonfiction books will not receive the Author Exemption under R.I.G.L. § 44-18-30B, but that fiction books will receive the Author Exemption under R.I.G.L. § 44-18-30B. - 24.
+Upon information and belief, sometime after the Rhode Island General Assembly's enactment of R.I.G.L. § 44-18-30B, the RISCA Executive Director informed Steven Porter, President of ARIA, that nonfiction books will not receive the Author Exemption under R.I.G.L. § 44-18-30B, but that fiction books will receive the Author Exemption under R.I.G.L. § 44-18-30B. - 25.
+Upon information and belief, sometime after the General Assembly's enactment of R.I.G.L. § 44-18-30B, representatives of the Tax Administrator provided verbal confirmation on multiple occasions to ARIA members that nonfiction books will not receive the Author Exemption under R.I.G.L. § 44-18-30B, but that fiction books will receive the Author Exemption under R.I.G.L. § 44-18-30B. - 26.
+Upon information and belief, as a direct result of the foregoing notifications that nonfiction books will not receive the Author Exemption under R.I.G.L. § 44-18-30B, many members of

-- 27. Upon information and belief, sometime after the General Assembly's enactment of R.I.G.L. § 44-18-30B, representatives of the Tax Administrator provided verbal confirmation on multiple occasions to ARIA members that nonfiction books would not receive the Author Exemption under R.I.G.L. § 44-18-30B, but that fiction books would receive the Author Exemption under R.I.G.L. § 44-18-30B. - 28.
-Upon information and belief, as a direct result of the foregoing notifications that nonfiction books will not receive the Author Exemption under R.I.G.L. § 44-18-30B, many members of ARIA, including Steven Porter and Paul Caranci, were deterred from applying for the Author Exemption for their nonfiction books on the basis that it would be futile to apply. - 29.
-Upon information and belief, the Defendants have enforced R.I.G.L. § 44-18-30B to categorically exclude nonfiction books from eligibility for the Author Exemption, while simultaneously providing the Author Exemption for fiction books pursuant to R.I.G.L. § 44-18-30B. - 30.
+- ARIA, including Steven Porter and Paul Caranci, were deterred from applying for the Author Exemption for their nonfiction books on the basis that it would be futile to apply. - 27.
+Upon information and belief, the Defendants have enforced R.I.G.L. § 44-18-30B to categorically exclude nonfiction books from eligibility for the Author Exemption, while simultaneously providing the Author Exemption for fiction books pursuant to R.I.G.L. § 44-18-30B. - 28.
 In consultation with the RISCA Executive Director, the Tax Administrator has arbitrarily and unconstitutionally denied the Author Exemption for nonfiction books, but approved and/or issued the Author Exemption for fiction books pursuant to R.I.G.L. § 44-18-30B.